-Therapy for People Who Want More Than Just Talk
+Therapy for People Who Want More Than Talk

-You go to therapy and you talk?
+You go to therapy to talk?

 If you’re curious about my style, you can learn more here.